Aleksandar1932/Aleksandar1932/README.md

 #### 🧑‍💻 About me

-Final-year Computer Science Student, passionate about exploring new concepts, comfortable with working in a team, technologies and improving my existing skills through a continuous process of learning.
-Exploring new research areas and participation in various activities in order to improve competencies.
-Industry and Research interests spanning over data science, machine learning, web and mobile development.
+Passionate about machine learning and software engineering, exploring new concepts, comfortable with working in a team, technologies, and improving my existing skills through a continuous process of learning.
+Experience in both academia and industry by exploring new research areas and participating in various activities in order to improve competencies.

 #### 📈 Stats